May 2018 Update: This article was updated to remove the name of the person behind Push Traffic Inc. at their request.

-This is a lot of detail, but the bottom line is that this company, plus a number of others owned by Mr. Ragoza (eg: Jump Launch), buy contact information from well known and respected internet marketers.
-Raygoza or a staff member then contacts those leads identifying himself as the internet marketer from whom they got the information.
+This is a lot of detail, but the bottom line is that this company, plus a number of others, buy contact information from well known and respected internet marketers.
+A staff member then contacts those leads identifying himself as the internet marketer from whom they got the information.

 Trading on the trust one already has for that individual, the Push Traffic caller (they initiate the contact by telephoning) offers “help” for future payment.
 After establishing a rapport he asks for credit card info to establish limits for advertising etc. They get the contact to sign and email or fax a “confidentiality agreement” back quickly.
 Most do without reading it carefully and miss the “fine print”.

 The upshot is that the contact finds out Push Traffic has charged his/her credit card for all that the bank will allow (usually in multiple smaller transactions), which often results in an account overdraft!

 When one gets no response to requests or demands for a refund and attempts a chargeback through the bank, Push Traffic’s lawyers argue on the basis of the signed “confidentiality agreement”.
 That agreement, by the way, spells out refund requirements which Push Traffic totally ignores when one makes the request in compliance.